To quickly become a rockstar engineer, there are 15 tips for young engineers to follow. These tips will help you reach your full potential.

 As a young engineer, I thought I could remember everything without taking notes.
 But only a few months later, I’d forget a lot of the fine details I thought would never escape my mind.
 I’d then kick myself, as I had to re-research what I had forgotten.
 Lesson learned!

-Now when you take notes, take great notes.
-Don’t just take notes in random notebooks or on scraps of paper.
-For example, with physical notes, use a dedicated binder organized with labeled dividers.
+So take great organized notes.
+Don’t just write on any scrap of paper next to you either.
+Instead, with physical notes, use a dedicated binder organized with labeled dividers.

 Also always, add supporting words to any equations you write down.
 For example, define the equation variables and what the equation is used for.